mocowcow/mocowcow.github.io/_posts/2024-07-29-leetcode-3233-find-the-count-of-numbers-which-are-not-special.md

 ---
 layout      : single
 title       : LeetCode 3233.
-Find the Count of Numbers Which Are Not Special tags        : LeetCode Medium Math
+Find the Count of Numbers Which Are Not Special tags        : LeetCode Medium Math BinarySearch
 ---
 weekly contest 408。